Four Simple and Terrific Tips for Organizing Time and Space in Your Dental Front Office

 Departmentalize and Rearrange

-The dental front office runs smoothly when people and things are in the best place.
+Things run best in the dental front office when people and things are in the best place.

 Departmentalize